Kong/docs.konghq.com/docs/templates/tutorial-template.md

 ### Explanation of instructions <!-- Optional, but recommended -->

-This section should contain a brief, 2-3 sentences that summarizes what the user accomplished in these steps and what the outcome was.
+This section should contain a brief, 2-3 sentence paragraph that summarizes what the user accomplished in these steps and what the outcome was.
 For example, "The software is now installed on your computer.
 You can't use it yet because the settings haven't been configured.
 In the next section, you will configure the basic settings so you can start using the software."

 ## Second task section <!-- Optional -->